 While the proposed master plan is solely an expansion plan, federal grants have often been awarded for other purposes, like minimizing the airport’s environmental impacts. $1.2 million was awarded for noise monitoring, and $3.1 million was awarded from 2012-2016 to minimize the impact of airport stormwater on the Kensico Reservoir and Blind Brook.

 The proposed master plan was begun in 2012.
-The original contract with DY Consultants, the primary contractor, specified that the plan was due December 31, 2016.
+The original contract with DY Consulting, the primary contractor, specified that the plan was due December 31, 2016.
 For years, the county refused to release any information regarding the plan to reporters or to the public.
 The County Airport Advisory Board acknowledged that the plan was substantially complete and delivered to the FAA at its meeting on April 26, 2017.
 Still, the county refused to release the plan to the public or even to the county legislature.
 It was only after disclosures that the draft plan was released to companies bidding to privatize the airport that the county finally released the document to the public on May 19, 2017.

 Past due, out of date, and out of touch with reality